Close Menu

 Impact of Health and Safety on Tourism

 The health and safety issues can have a significant impact on tourism in the Dominican Republic.
 During the off-season, the risk of waterborne illnesses and other health issues is higher, making it less desirable for tourists.
 However, with proper precautions and planning, you can minimize the risks and enjoy a safe and healthy trip.
-(See Also: Best Time to Visit London in December?
-Winter Wonderland Awaits)
+(See Also: Best Time To Visit Bermuda For Snorkeling – Crystal Clear Waters)

 Here are some ways the health and safety issues can impact your trip: